erikeidt/eesolar/README.md

     * copy www/halelm.html file to your /config/www folder, and
     * copy the .storage/lovelace.dashboard_solar to your /config/.storage folder
     * copy the .storage/local_calendar.utility_tou_holidays.ics to .storage

+Two secrets are needed:
+  * one for the Envoy, which you obtain using your Enlighten logon at https://entrez.enphaseenergy.com/
+  * one for Home Assistant itself, so that the monitor web page (www/halelm.html) can call back into HA for monitoring data.